-Eben Alexander III, MD, spent 55 years honing his scientific worldview until a rare illness left him in a coma.
+Eben Alexander, MD, spent 55 years honing his scientific worldview until a rare illness left him in a coma.
 Later, he awoke from a transcendental near-death experience.
 Alexander reports his lessons from beyond in the New York Times best-seller, Proof of Heaven.
+In his second book, The Map of Heaven, he explores humankind’s spiritual history and other stories of unexplained phenomenon and near-death experiences.

 As he recounts in Proof of Heaven, Alexander was shocked to find the hyper-reality of a spiritual realm, which many others had reported after having a near-death experiences.
 Since his illness, he has sought to reconcile his rich spiritual experience with contemporary physics and cosmology.